Does talking energize or drain you?

 (And here I just want to add, because I get the question so often: Gallup is talking in this talent about verbal expression.
 Talking.
 Yes, I write well.
 And yes, I can talk well when I need to – like when I present a workshop or host a teleseminar or podcast.
 But that doesn’t mean it strengthens me.
 The opposite is true.
 It weakens me to talk, talk, talk.
 It sucks my energy at an unbelievable rate.
 Even though I wish it was not so.)

-Many different puzzle-pieces fell into place.
-Oh my goodness… what a relief, then.
-I wasn’t mad, stupid or silly.
-I didn’t imagine it when I was so tired after a workshop.
-It wasn’t just in my head.
 I felt the drain, yet I kept expecting myself to do it because I love EFT and how it brings emotional relief, I love the people, and I love teaching.

 Here’s another interesting point: Emotions, relationships with people, and learning/teaching are all part of my Top 10 strengths.
 So I kept presenting workshops for those reasons, not realizing that all the verbal output was the challenge in the mix.
+So – phew – what a massive relief I experienced when I realised the thing that needs awareness is how much I talk every day.

+I don’t have to stop talking altogether (fat chance anyway, right?) – I would need to be careful with my schedule.
 I gave myself permission to feel better about not presenting long workshops anymore.
 It simply didn’t suit my energy needs and levels.
 I am still busy figuring out how many client sessions per day hits my ‘sweet spot’.
 I not only talk during client sessions, but also in podcast shows, webinars I present, I have 1 or 2 networking meetings over Skype every week, and try to catch up with 1 friend every week.
+They all require verbal communication (while we haven’t mastered telepathy yet) so I need to be extra careful when I schedule meetings.
+I don’t want to feel super tired by Wednesday evening and then can’t do my best for Thursday’s clients.

 Talking and Introversion

 A great question came up in a short Periscope video I hosted this morning.
 “Talking energizes me.
 Does that mean I’m not an introvert?”
+Great question.
+And nope, the two are not necessarily correlated.

+Introverts can have the talent of Communication high in their talent list – which means they would find talking/verbal communication energizing.
 They probably would prefer it in 1-to-1 or small group environments as opposed to speaking on a stage.
 Introverts often get over-stimulated by large crowds, which leads to a feeling of overwhelm, and they are known to say “I need to go home right now!” to the great puzzlement of their extrovert friends who would reply, “But we’re having FUN here!”
 The main difference between introverts and extroverts, is the amount of stimulation from external sources they need and thrive on.
 Sights, sounds, texture, tastes, smells….
-Extroverts RECHARGE their energy tanks while they receive sensory input, while introverts SPEND their energy when they receive external sensory input.

 Introverts need quiet times in their days to replenish what they spend in our Western way of living with open-plan offices, group activities (usually a nightmare for introverts), meetings, traffic, radio’s blaring and feeling like we are ‘always on’.
 Extroverts thrive in this type of environment.

 So – you’re not mad if you’re an introvert who loves talking.
 And you’re also not mad if you’re an extrovert who finds talking draining (although I haven’t come across one yet.)